jsrjaganatha/renci-website/README.md

 ## Content

 Details about staff, research groups, projects, collaborations, and teams live in Markdown files within the `src/data/` directory.
-See [data-types.md](data-types.md) for details.

 ## Development